 - Croissant Sandwiches – Insert mini Babybel cheese inside precut croissants when you get to the destination.

 - Brownies (just call them energy bites) – Easy to pack up and take with you on any adventure.

-- Lemon Bars (gluten free) – They might not be your idea of a healthy kid food, but they are guaranteed to increase the “wow” factor.
+- Lemon Bars (gluten-free) – They might not be your idea of healthy kid food, but they are guaranteed to increase the “wow” factor.

-- Homemade yogurt melts – You would think it will only work for your toddler, but older kids will be all over it as well.
-You might want to freeze them overnight, so they stay cool till you are ready for it.
+- Homemade yogurt melts – You would think it will only work for your toddler, but older kids will be all over them as well.
+You might want to freeze them overnight, so they stay cool till you are ready for them.